 Strategy/Action: Implementation/Completion of Northeast Ohio Regional Sewer District (NEORSD) and City of Akron Long Term Control Plans for Combined Sewer Overflow reduction; Green Infrastructure Best Management Practices and vegetated buffer enhancements to reduce surface runoff of pet and animal waste into storm sewers and streams.

-NEORSD Long Term Control Plan has been approved, large tunnel construction and green infrastructure retention measures are underway; Akron is implementing CSO reduction work; Ohio EPA is enabling and funding green infrastructure projects; AOC and partners are doing riparian buffer restoration to reduce runoff, and public education to reduce pet and animal waste.
+NEORSD Long Term Control Plan has been approved, large tunnel construction and green infrastructure retention measures are underway; Akron is implementing CSO reduction work; Ohio EPA is enabling and funding green infrastructure projects; AOC partners are doing riparian buffer restoration to reduce runoff, impervious surface removal and revegetation projects, and public education on nutrient reduction.

 Objective: Access to ship channel and mainstem for recreation and fishing is not impaired.
-(Note: This BUI is a locally-added impairment.
-Its attainment metric is being revisited by the RAP committee.)
+(Note: This BUI is a locally-added impairment.)

 Strategy/Action: Increase public park space and greenways in ship channel through completion of Towpath Trail and other sites, and increase fishing access sites in this and other areas.

 REMOVAL REQUESTED.
 Having met local goals noting adequate public access improvements, the request for removal of this impairment has been submitted to Ohio EPA for submission to U.S. EPA for approval.
 Scranton Flats project has added a section of Towpath Trail and greenway with fishing access; Metroparks' Rivergate and Cleveland Rowing Foundation afford access for paddle sports; Lake Link Trail planning is almost complete.
-A new AOC working group is meeting to set targets and assess progress.

 Objective: No observed ongoing occurrences of sludge, oil, scum or other objectionable materials that produce color, odor or other nuisances or, if cause is CSO or regulated MS4 discharges, when long term control plan or other legal document is in force.
 Woody debris, or excessive turbidity after storm events or due to agricultural activity, is not considered an impairment.